COOL-LAMPS. VII. Quantifying Strong-lens Scaling Relations with 177 Cluster-scale Strong Gravitational Lenses in DECaLS: Discussion

-In Panel III of Figure \ref{four-for-four}, we plot the enclosed stellar-to-total mass fraction against the enclosed total mass and see a clearly negative correlation (again with the same colormapping as Panel I to emphasize intrinsic scatter).
-Also using \texttt{emcee}, we find that the slope of this correlation is $-0.563\pm0.035$.
-Categorizing in Panel IV identically to Panel II, we find that the multiple-galaxy systems are correlated with a slope of $-0.561\pm0.050$.
-We again find that the slope for the multiple-galaxy systems are statistically indistinguishable from the slope for the entire sample shown in Panel III. \cite{2010MNRAS.407..263A} measured 52 clusters over a slightly larger mass range and found that the stellar mass fraction depended on halo mass with a slope of $-0.55\pm0.08$ when measuring out to a physical extent of $R_{200}$.
-Both of the slopes in Panels III and IV are statistically similar to \cite{2010MNRAS.407..263A}, and while the linear fit derived by \cite{2010MNRAS.407..263A} has a slightly larger normalization, this is to be expected because the cluster masses are constrained out to $R_{200}$.
+\cite{2010MNRAS.407..263A} measured 52 clusters and found that the stellar mass fraction depended on $M_{200}$ with a slope of $-0.55\pm0.08$.
+To compare directly with \cite{2010MNRAS.407..263A}, we plot the enclosed stellar-to-total mass fraction against the enclosed total mass in Panel III of Figure \ref{four-for-four} and see a clearly negative correlation (again with the same color-mapping as Panel I to emphasize intrinsic scatter).
+Also using \texttt{emcee}, we find that this correlation has a slope of $-0.495^{+0.032}_{-0.033}$ and an intrinsic scatter of $0.103^{+0.005}_{-0.002}$ dex.
+Categorizing in Panel IV identically to Panel II, we find that the multiple-galaxy systems are correlated with a slope of $-0.497^{+0.043}_{-0.047}$ and intrinsic scatter of $0.105^{+0.007}_{-0.004}$ dex.
+We again find that the slope for the multiple-galaxy systems is statistically identical to the slope for the entire sample shown in Panel III.
+The slopes we derive in Panels III and IV are statistically indistinguishable from those of \cite{2010MNRAS.407..263A}, who measured out to the physical distance scale of $R_{200}$---systematically larger than $R_{500}$ used in \cite{2018AstL...44....8K} and \cite{2013ApJ...778...14G} and much larger than this work.